lukasxlabrie/fire_type_with_me/README.md

 Ask player to enter thier last name:

 Print Directions for the player: Welcome to Twin Peaks Special Agent (name).
 Your mission is to locate and reomve Agent Dale Cooper from Twin Peaks.
-His exact whereabouts are unknwon below is a list of locations we belibe he may be.
+His exact whereabouts are unknwon below is a list of locations we belive he may be.

 You may must enter North, South, East, or West to move between rooms.